dwyl/ISO-27001-2013-information-technology-security/change-control-management-policy.md

 > Preferably the requirement should be described in the form of a "user story" or "bug report" to ensure adequate detail is captured.

-_Occasionally_ an opportunity for change/improvement will be identified by a member development team.
+_Occasionally_ an opportunity for change/improvement will be identified by a member of the development team.
 In this case at least one other member of the team must confirm the opportunity for change/improvement has business/user value before it can proceed to prioritisation.